garethjmsaunders/sec-digital-calendar/README.md

 1. Sunday [category] Colour, e.g. `Pentecost 4 [3] Green`.
 2. Scottish Prayer Book (SPB) Sunday, e.g. `SPB Trinity 3`.
-3. Ordination of a bishop (in parentheses), e.g. `(Ordination of the Rt Revd Kevin Pearson as Bishop of Argyll and the Isles, 2011)`
+3. Ordination of a bishop, e.g. `Ordination of the Rt Revd Ian Paton as Bishop of St Andrews, Dunkeld and Dunblane, 2018`
 4. Week of season, e.g. `Week of Proper 13`.
 5. Revised Common Lectionary readings year (A, B or C), then Daily Eucharist and Daily Prayer readings year (1 or 2), .e.g. `Year A/2`.